harvestChurchAdmin/volunteer-event-management/README.md

 - Run `npm test` for smoke coverage of the volunteer picker flow.
 This suite combines fast JS‑DOM tests (services/helpers) and a Puppeteer smoke that clicks through `src/public/test-picker.html` to exercise the datetime picker and modal behaviours in a real browser context.
 - `helpers.test.js` provides regression coverage for the shared rendering helpers.
-- `potluck-jsdom.test.js` validates the potluck selection flow: a “Select” click requires dish names and produces the hidden inputs posted back to the server.
+- `potluck-jsdom.test.js` validates the food prep selection flow: a “Select” click requires dish names and produces the hidden inputs posted back to the server.
 - `picker-smoke.test.js` uses the lightweight `/test-picker.html` harness to confirm the modal, datetime fields, and close behaviours remain accessible.
 - Critical logic in services and the DAL carries inline documentation comments to make future enhancements safer; prefer targeting those layers in new unit tests.
 - When adding features, prefer unit testing services and integration testing controllers/routes.